-.1 The radio reserve source or sources of energy shall meet the requirements set out in regulation IV/13 of SOLAS 1974 and in IMO resolution A.694(17).
+7.3.1 The reserve source or sources of energy for radio installations shall meet the requirements set out in regulation IV/13 of SOLAS-74 and in IMO resolution A.694(17), as applicable.
 It usually consists of rechargeable batteries and is used to supply the communication equipment in the event of failure of the ship's mains and emergency source of electrical power.